 You’re about to begin an exciting adventure.

 Here’s what you’ll learn in the next four lessons:

-If you have any questions during this course – or as a ghost hunter – check the FAQs in the References section.
-If you don’t find your answer there, leave a comment at Hallowfields’ website.
-I’ll do my best to answer them.
+If you have any questions during this course – or as a ghost hunter – first search for the topic.
+Also check the FAQs.
+If you don’t find your answer there, leave a comment.
+I’ll do my best to answer all questions.